benc-uk/k6-reporter/readme.md

 # Usage

+This extension to K6 is intended to be used by adding into your K6 test code (JavaScript) and utilizes the _handleSummary_ callback hook, added to K6 v0.30.0.
+When your test completes a HTML file will be written to teh filesystem, containing a formatted and easy to consume version of the test summary data

 To use, add this module to your test code.

 Import the `htmlReport` function from the bundled module hosted remotely on GitHub